 Similarly, first disclosure in the UK may not establish a UCD and could destroy the novelty in that design, should you later seek to claim EU unregistered rights.
 However, you should check guidance from the EU Intellectual Property Office on this.

 You should carefully consider how, when and where you first disclose your designs in order to establish unregistered protection in the UK and the EU.

-A UK design right functions alongside the continuing and supplementary unregistered design.
+A UK unregistered design right functions alongside continuing and supplementary unregistered designs.

 The qualifying criteria for UK design right has changed

-Qualifications for the UK design right will be limited to:
+Qualifications for the UK design right are limited to:

 People resident in the UK or a qualifying country (as defined in The Design Right (Reciprocal Protection) (No. 2) Order 1989).